Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 ## Installation instructions

-• Download the zip that contains the necessary files.<br>
+• Download the zip that contains the mod and the textures.<br>
 • Extract it with an [Android file manager](http://lmgtfy.com/?q=file+manager+android) (I use ES File Explorer) or with your computer.<br>
-• <u>IMPORTANT</u>: Move with your file manager the "desnoguns-sounds" folder in the "/sdcard/games/com.mojang/" folder.<br>
 • Install textures in BlockLauncher.<br>
 • Import the script from local storage in BlockLauncher and enable it.<br>
 • Enjoy! ;)